IshitaGopal/IshitaGopal.github.io/index.md

 #keywords: CSS
 ---

-I am PhD candidate in <u>Political Science & Social Data Analytics</u> at the <u>Pennsylvania State University</u>.
+I am a PhD candidate in <u>Political Science & Social Data Analytics</u> at the <u>Pennsylvania State University</u>.
 I am interested in applying computational social science methods to study questions around digital media and political activism.
 Substantively, I focus on how different types of information shape the political choices of citizens and elites in the domain of dissent-repression, online communication and public policy decisions.
 Methodologically, I have use causal inference, machine learning and network analysis in my work.

 Prior to starting my Ph.D., I worked as an economist in the energy and enviroment domain in India.
 I also have a Master's in Economics from the University of Warwick.